-I guess that's how it is for people who know little about a winemaker, a winery, or an appellation.
-In any case, this is what happened to me: I was alone at home and took a bottle out of the cellar, a bottle that is not registered in my otherwise meticulously accurate cellar book.
+That's probably how it is for people who know little about a winemaker, a winery or an appellation.
+At least that's what happened to me: I was alone at home and took a bottle out of the cellar, a bottle that is not registered in my otherwise meticulously accurate cellar book.
 I must have received it from a friend, at some point, on some occasion.
-And so it has rested - for years now - unnoticed in the cellar.
-Vintage 1995, Burgundy - I don't know much about it (although I've been to Burgundy several times): not at all like a wine lover.
+And so it has been resting - for years now - unnoticed in the cellar.
+Vintage 1995, Burgundy - I know relatively little about Burgundy (although I've been there several times): not at all wine lover-like.
 Rémy, my friend who knows Burgundy, is in charge.
-He guides me wine-wise through Burgundy.
+He guides me through Burgundy wine-wise.
 But Rémy is not there, on holiday, in France.

 So I dare to do it.
-Although I always decant all wines (even old ones), I refrained from doing so this time.
-Out of sheer convenience, let's put it bluntly: Laziness.
-The first sip - bottle just opened - elicited an Ah from me.
+Although I always decant all wines (even old ones), this time I did without.
+Out of sheer convenience, let's put it bluntly: laziness.
+The first sip - bottle just opened - elicited an Ah.
 Still slightly pressed notes, stable or cellar tones, no oxidation, no brown tones, sparkling liveliness, yet slightly plummy.
 An "old wine", but obviously a remarkable one: Ahhh!
-Then it evolved, in the glass, it got better by the minute, more harmonious, more complex, deeper.
+Then it developed, in the glass, it got better by the minute, more harmonious, more complex, deeper.
 Ohhh!
 Because I was alone, I didn't cook much: I regretted it, because this wine deserved better accompaniment.
 Wow!